aalacy/storelocatore-scrapers/apify/azambd/storelocator/kfcrozvoz_cz/README.md

 ## R&D:

-There are `107` stores and took 2s to get stores.
-I tried the bearer token seems static.
-But need to check once more
+There are `107` stores as of 6th Sep 2021.
+Bearer token seems static.
+But need to check in PRE-QA.

 ### MISSING Fieds:

 - location_type
-- phone
 - state